AcademySoftwareFoundation/rez/docs/source/package_definition.rst

    your early bound function.
 An error will be raised if you do.

 .. warning::
-   Certain package attributes cannot be accessed inside of an early bound function such as this.root.
+   Certain package attributes cannot be accessed inside of an early bound function such as :attr:`this.root`.

    Additionally, :ref:`build environment variables <build-environment-variables>` cannot be accessed inside of early bound functions.